 American Board of Radiology; an internship is required prior to entry.
 The program has recently expanded to nine radiology residency positions per year.
 Each rotation consists of a four-week concentration in one of the sub-specialty areas of radiology.
 There are 13 four-week blocks per academic year.

 The UNC Department of Radiology delivers the highest quality patient care.
 We provide compassionate, appropriate, and effective care in the most professional manner from residents, faculty and ancillary staff alike.
 We serve a diverse patient population at an 800-bed hospital 24 hours a day, 365 days a year.
 Over 400,000 imaging studies are performed annually.

-The faculty's three-part mission in clinical, educational, and scholarly accomplishment extends to each resident as well.
+The faculty’s three-part mission in clinical, educational, and scholarly accomplishment extends to each resident as well.
 Resource-rich and opportunity-laden best describe our program.
 Clinical care, medical student and fellow resident education, and clinical and basic science research opportunities abound.
 Indeed, all are required and/or strongly encouraged.
-Preparing our residents for early success in patient care delivery and required national benchmarking are top priorities for early success in patient care delivery and required national benchmarking are top priorities for the Department.
-Resident attendees at formal lectures, Grand Rounds, Multidisciplinary Conferences, American Institute of Radiology Pathology (AIRP), and Core Exam prep are all required.
+Preparing our residents for early success in patient care delivery and required national benchmarking are top priorities for the Department.
+Resident attendance at formal lectures, Grand Rounds, Multidisciplinary Conferences, American Institute of Radiology Pathology (AIRP), and Core Exam prep are all required.